 How to apply for a Bodleian Reader card

-Research students and staff: apply directly to the Bodleian Admissions Office for a Reader card.
+Research students and staff: apply directly online to the Bodleian Admissions Office for a Reader card.

 SCONUL Access Scheme

 The SCONUL Access Scheme is a reciprocal scheme which allows many university library users to borrow or use books and journals at other libraries which belong to the scheme.
 The scheme covers most of the university libraries in the UK and Ireland.
 Check whether the university library you wish to use is part of the scheme and apply to use on the SCONUL Access webpages.

 M25 Consortium Libraries

 Access25 is the M25 Consortium of Academic Libraries' scheme which allows mutual access to more than 50 libraries in London and south east England.
 Brookes postgraduate research students and staff are eligible to join the scheme.
 Other Brookes students are recommended to use the SCONUL Access Scheme instead.

 The Oxfordshire History Centre, run by Oxfordshire County Council, looks after historic documents relating to the county from about 1150 to the present day.
 It is located at St Luke's Church, Temple Road, Cowley.
 If you wish to look at original records, you will need to register for a County Archive Research Network (CARN) ticket.